Schwinn 130 Upright Bike Review

 Features

 The 130 Upright has several features added for comfort and to enhance the overall exercise experience.
-The most exciting feature in the 2020 model year update is its connectivity.
+The most exciting feature of the 2020 model year update is its connectivity.
 You can now connect to apps like Zwift and Explore the World (subscriptions required) on your device through Bluetooth for a virtual, interactive cycling experience.
-With 13 programs and manually controlled workouts, the 130 Upright's connectivity gives the user many options.
+With 13 programs and manually controlled workouts, the 130 Upright's connectivity gives users many options.
+If you want more connected features and enhanced resistance, check out the Schwinn 190 Upright with the slightly higher price tag.

 Ease of Setup/Portability

-The 130 Upright is about average in terms of its setup and portability.
+The 130 Upright is about average regarding its setup and portability.
 Like all of the exercise bikes we tested, it required some assembly.
 It took just under an hour to get our test bike from the box to ready to ride.
 Printed instructions and all tools and hardware needed to complete the process are included.
-Our lead tester was able to complete the assembly process by himself, although a few of the steps were somewhat awkward, and a second set of hands would be helpful at times.
+Our lead tester could complete the assembly process by himself, although a few of the steps were somewhat awkward, and a second set of hands would be helpful at times.
 Most notably, connecting the wires between the front/handlebar mast and the lower/main body of the bike is a task for two people.
-Beyond that, the remaining steps are all relatively straightforward, albeit a little time-consuming.
+Beyond that, the remaining steps are relatively straightforward but a little time-consuming.

 Once assembled, the 130 Upright is relatively easy to move around on flat ground by tipping it forward and rolling it on the transport wheels integrated into the front stabilizer.
 However, due to its 61 lb weight and size, moving it up or down the stairs is a task best suited for two people.
 It takes up an average amount of space with measured dimensions of 42" L x 21.25" W x 51.5" H, though its footprint is notably smaller than the larger, higher-end spin bikes.